davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 ```
 If you should try to install Package B, or deploy Package B's source metadata, in an org without Package A, that reference to the `CommonUtils` class will not be satisfied and the package installation will fail.
 Its metadata is not valid in the context of the target org.
 In fact, you might see a message that resembles the example above about `ContentNote`.

 Package-to-package dependencies are usually quite well-defined and understandable, because they're explicit and they're done by engineers on purpose.
-What we saw in the example failure above, which we said we needed to understand through the lens of a build org, is actually the same problem -- but it's harder to see, predict, and reason about.
+What we saw in the example failure above, which we said we needed to understand through the lens of a build org, is actually the same problem — but it's harder to see, predict, and reason about.
 It's an _environmental_ dependency: a relationship between the functionality of the package and the configuration of the org itself (rather than another package).
-The `ContentNote` sObject exists only when the Enhanced Notes feature is turned on in the org, and it is _not_ turned on by default in the build org.
+The `ContentNote` sObject exists only when the Enhanced Notes feature is turned on in the org, and it is _not_ turned on in the Developer Edition templates that are used by default to create the build org.

 Packages can be more or less sensitive to the configuration of the org in which they're installed.
 You might think that a package has no such sensitivities, but you'd almost certainly be wrong.
 Even features commonly taken for granted (like Enhanced Notes, above, or Chatter) are in fact optional.
 When you scale your package to a customer base of any size, you'll rapidly find out where your assumptions about what a "normal" org looks like clash with the extraordinary variety of real-world orgs.
 I’ve even seen situations (although I believe they’ve mercifully been resolved) where a feature is on in all newly-created orgs, but may be off in existing customer orgs!